 Utility Commission Administrative Building (FVUC) The Utility Commission had been operating in a building without major renovation for 40+ years.
-The Commission previously set aside \$2.6 million for the renovation of the main administrative offices.
-The renovations will add a Public meeting space, where the Commissioners can hold Work sessions and Public meetings as well as public restrooms, a public consultation office and more efficient use of office space.
+The Commission previously set aside \$2.6 million for renovation of the main administrative offices.
+The renovations added a Public meeting space where the Commissioners hold Work sessions and Public meetings as well as public restrooms.
 The Utility Commission purchased and renovated a 2600 SF building located on Knoxville Street.
 This building was completed in March 2018 and houses the Customer Service, Financial Services and Metering departments.
-The current building is being renovated and expanded to add interior offices for all administrative and operations, the public meeting space, and restrooms.
-The renovations are projected to be completed in March 2019.
+The original building on Anthoine St. was renovated to add interior offices for administration and operations.
+Renovations were completed in April 2019.